 Dana Keller: I like rooibos tea, especially with vanilla.
 I like the dark smoky but sweet smell and the rich warm color.

-Tealeaves: We have to ask, do you have a favourite Tealeaves tea?
+TEALEAVES: We have to ask, do you have a favorite TEALEAVES tea?

 Dana Keller: I always like having a hot pot of tea and cookies in the winter with friends.